Almost all batteries are Recyclable.

 High Quality Ferromanganese Concentrate is recovered from the batteries that can be used by steel Producers.

-1MT (one metric tonne) of this concentrate is equivalent to approximately 3MT (three metric tonnes)
+1MT (one metric tonne) of this concentrate can substitute approximately 3MT (three metric tonnes) of conventional materials.

 Zinc Concentrate with a concetration of over 40 % Zinc is recovered from the recycling process.